Since 2017, vaping and e-cigarette use (also know as "juuling") increase...

 Cannabis may now be legal in Illinois, but regular marijuana users are still at risk for emotional disorders, lung damage, stunted brain development, psychological dependence, and symptoms of withdrawal.

 Whether or not it’s legal, marijuana can harm a person’s ability to maintain a heathy lifestyle.
-If you or someone you know needs help with overcoming marijuana dependence, contact a dedicated recovery specialist today to get answers to your questions and find a treatment center that’s right for you.
+If you or someone you know needs help with overcoming marijuana dependence, contact a dedicated recovery provider today to get answers to your questions and find a treatment center that’s right for you.

 Sign-up for our newsletter